 When the judge receives the violation report, the judge will review it and decide whether to schedule a probation revocation hearing.
 If the judge declines to schedule a hearing, you will continue in probation with your current conditions.
 If the judge schedules the hearing, you will be ordered to report to explain your infractions.

-At a probation revocation hearing, the prosecutor, your probation officer, your defense attorney, and the judge will be present.
+At a probation revocation hearing, the prosecutor, your probation officer, your Chicago criminal defense attorney, and the judge will be present.
 Your probation officer will provide a review of your performance while on probation and will offer a recommendation to the judge.
 The prosecutor will then either agree with the probation officer or offer an alternative recommendation.
-Your defense attorney will be tasked with then explaining your violations, providing any evidence of forward progress during your time on probation, and arguing for either termination of probation or resuming probation.
+Your probation violation lawyer, serving Chicago and northern Illinois, will be tasked with then explaining your violations, providing any evidence of forward progress during your time on probation, and arguing for either termination of probation or resuming probation.
 You will also be given a chance to explain yourself and plead your case.

 If the judge revokes your probation, you may be sentenced to incarceration.
 The judge can sentence you to any amount of incarceration within the minimum and maximum amounts allowed for the specific offense you were convicted of.
 However, if the judge declines to revoke your probation, the judge can instead do one of two things: (1) give you a second chance and allow you the opportunity to remain on probation, or (2) terminate your probation as unsatisfactory.
 While the latter choice sounds unfavorable, it ends your probation immediately.
 You will no longer be required to report, and your case will be permanently closed.Chicago Criminal Defense Law Office Serving Probation Violation Clients